Quedow/tarot-game/README.md

 # Tarot Game Roadmap

 In progress:

+To do:
 - [ ] Possibility to rejoin game if disconnected

-To do:
-- [ ] Take small, guard + score system
 - [ ] Highlight valid cards

+27/12/2024 - Update:
+- [X] Take small, guard + score system

 14/12/2024 - Update:
 - [X] Game translated in french